 Teachers are required to provide monthly communications to all parents (e.g. classroom newsletters, blogs) to keep parents informed of classroom learning activities and upcoming events.
 Teachers are expected to contact a student’s parent by phone or in person regarding dips in academic performance or behavior as a means to rectify the situation at the earliest point possible.
 When needed, progress updates beyond the quarterly Progress Reports may be communicated to parents/guardians via email or other electronic methods provided that the teacher has confirmed that the parent/guardian regularly reads email or other electronic method.
 Progress updates may also be communicated in writing such as through a weekly home-school note.

 When communicating concerns about a student’s performance or behavior, teachers and administrators must make every effort to have a two-way conversation with parents.
 At a minimum, teachers and administrators must use the most appropriate method to ensure that parents/guardians receive the information using multiple methods when needed and have had an adequate opportunity to respond.
+When communicating with parents about concerns regarding their child’s academic performance or behavior, teachers or staff should communicate in person or by phone, as opposed to email, to the extent possible.

 Teachers are responsible for scheduling, attending and conducting Student-Led Conferences unless approved in writing by the Principal.